-If approved, all proposed parcels will maintain consistency with the density and intensity allowed with the "Agricultural" designation of the General Plan as well as the uses permitted in the A-2 zoning district.
-No forest lands exist in Stanislaus County.
+If approved, both parcels will maintain consistency with the density and intensity allowed with the "Agricultural" designation of the General Plan as well as the uses permitted in the General Agricultural (A-2) zoning district.
+No forest lands existing in Stanislaus County.
 Accordingly, the potential impacts associated with this project to Agriculture and Forest Resources are considered to be consistent with those considered in the GPU EIR.

-References: Application Materials; Natural Resources Conservation Service Soil Survey; Stanislaus Soil Survey (1957); California State Department of Conservation Farmland Mapping and Monitoring Program - Stanislaus County Farmland 2018; California Government Code section 66474.4(c)(1); Referral response received from Oakdale Irrigation District, dated April 15, 2022; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation.1
+References: Application Materials; Natural Resources Conservation Service Soil Survey; Stanislaus Soil Survey (1957); California State Department of Conservation Farmland Mapping and Monitoring Program - Stanislaus County Farmland

+2022; California Government Code section 66474.4(c)(1); Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.

 III.
-AIR QUALITY: Where available, the significance criteria established by the applicable air quality management district or air pollution control district may be relied upon to make the following determinations Would the project: Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Conflict with or obstruct implementation of the applicable air quality plan?
-X b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? Х c) Expose sensitive receptors to substantial pollutant concentrations? Х d) Result in other emissions (such as those odors adversely affecting a substantial number of people? Х
+AIR QUALITY: Where available, the significance criteria established by the applicable air quality management district or air pollution control district may be relied upon to make the following determinations Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR Would the project: a) Conflict with or obstruct implementation of the applicable air quality plan? x b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? Х c) Expose sensitive receptors to substantial pollutant concentrations? Х d) Result in other emissions (such as those odors adversely affecting a substantial number of people? Х